Why would I need travel insurance with gadget cover?

 - Unauthorised phone calls

-Higher total limit and single item limit – the most a policy will pay out for one item.
+- A high single item limit (the most your policy will pay out for one item) .

 You typically won’t be covered if:

-- You don’t report the loss or theft of a gadget to the police within a specified amount of time
+- You don’t report a theft to the police within a specified period

-- The damage happened because of wear and tear or misuse
+- The damage results from wear and tear or misuse

-- The damage isn’t affecting the functioning of your device
+- The damage doesn’t affect the functioning of your device

 What else should I check before buying mobile phone and gadget travel insurance?

-Check to see if your mobile phone and gadgets are already covered under any other policies.
-For example, check any personal possessions cover included in your home insurance.
-And check your insurance through your bank account, or insurance you bought when you took out your mobile phone contract.
+See if your mobile phone and gadgets are already covered under another policy.
+It’s worth checking any personal possessions cover included in your home insurance.
+You may also be covered by mobile phone insurance or insurance with your bank account.

-Always read the policy wording carefully before buying insurance, so you know exactly what items are covered and what the excesses, limits and exclusions are.
+Always read your policy before buying gadget travel insurance, so you know exactly what’s covered, along with any excesses, limits and exclusions.